 The use of High-Frequency and Algorithmic trading in finance, also known as algo-trading, is the application of automated electronic systems for trading strategy execution.
-They are slightly different terms but similar and go together.
+They are slightly different terms but have similarities and tend to go together.

-The core difference between them is that algorithmic trading is designed for long-term trading, while high-frequency trading (HFT) allows to buy and sell at a very fast rate.
-The use of these methods became very common since they beat the human trading capacity making it a far superior option.
+The core difference between them is that algorithmic trading is designed for the long-term, while high-frequency trading (HFT) allows one to buy and sell at a very fast rate.
+The use of these methods became very common since they beat the human capacity making it a far superior option.

 The Difference between HFT and Algorithmic Trading

 Algorithmic, high-frequency, algo-, or automated trading are terms that often show up in trading-related articles.
 It’s easy to get confused and find yourself lost in all the definitions.
 This happens because both — the technological and financial landscapes have many nuances, and slight differences in operations create new terms.

 Moreover, in some cases, certain phrases end up being used interchangeably and adding to the disorientation.
 Hence, to help you better understand this area of finance, we’re going to discuss each trading method in more detail.

 Algorithm trading is also known as algo-trading or black-box trading.
 It’s a trading solution that uses coded sets of algorithms and execution strategies to submit orders to a market or exchange automatically after a technical analysis.

 In other words, algorithm trading involves the use of predefined sets of variables such as price, time, and volume by pre-programmed trading instructions.
 These instructions, known as an execution algorithm, send child orders (small slices) to make up for larger orders that are too big to send at once.